conduitio-labs/conduit-connector-snowflake/README.md

 A "snapshot" is the state of a table data at a particular point in time when connector starts work.
-All changes after this (delete, update, insert operations) will capture Change Data Captured (CDC) iterator.
+All changes after this (delete, update, insert operations) will be captured by the Change Data Capture (CDC) iterator.

 First time when the snapshot iterator starts work, it is get max value from `orderingColumn` and saves this value to position.
 The snapshot iterator reads all rows, where `orderingColumn` values less or equal maxValue, from the table in batches